faleithy/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Fatima Abdullah Al Leithy**, I’m a passionate Data Analyst and Developer.
+I'm **Fatima Abdullah**, I’m a passionate Data Analyst and Developer.

 Let's stay in touch!
 Feel free to connect with me on the following platforms: